-A singleplayer FPS that's part looter-shooter, where you'll find a bolter and five minutes later swap it for a lasrifle because it's a higher rarity tier.
+A singleplayer FPS that's part looter-shooter, meaning you'll find a bolter and five minutes later swap it for a lasrifle because it's a higher rarity tier.
 It's also a movement-shooter, with wall-running, dashing, sliding, a grapnel, and augmetics that let you double-jump, slow down time, and more.
 Even your dog has an upgrade tree.
-Each fight's a high-speed zip around a huge environment, abusing automatic takedowns for a window of invincibility and some health.
+Each fight's a high-speed zip around a huge environment.

-That said, the animations frequently look garbage and sometimes the whole thing breaks.
-There's a nonsense story that expects you to have read all the Kal Jerico comics (I have), and cared (I didn't).
+That said, the animations frequently look garbage and there's a nonsense story that expects you to have read all the Kal Jerico comics (I have), and cared (I didn't).
 Side missions, which increase your rep with factions including genestealers and Chaos cults, are separated by difficulty grade—but some are always hard and others, where you can ignore the endlessly spawning enemies to zipline around completing objectives, are always easy.

-And yet, it's really fun.
-The combat's hectic, and you end up with so many abilities it's like Borderlands only you're playing all the classes at once.
-Every level is a perfect evocation of the setting, whether corpse-grinding factory or maglev megatrain, with dead-ass servitors controlling doors, cargo ships, and even the bounty board.
+And yet, it's really fun?
+The combat's hectic, and you end up with so many abilities it's like Borderlands only you're every class at once.
+Each level is a perfect evocation of the setting, whether corpse-grinding factory or maglev megatrain, with dead-ass servitors controlling doors, cargo ships, and even the bounty board.
 One of the villains looks like Marie Antoinette gone Mad Max.
 If you like 40K enough to read this list, you'll probably like Hired Gun.

 When I wrote about Sanctus Reach, I said other games do what it does better.
 That was before Battlesector came out, but it's a perfect example.
 It's the same kind of mid-sized turn-based tactics game where you control squads and vehicles rather than a handful of individuals or massive armies, but what Battlesector gets right is that it gives troops personality.

-The first of the many attempts to turn the Space Hulk board game into a videogame remains one of the best for two reasons.
-An innovative freeze-time mechanic lets you transition into turn-based mode where you can move your five space marine terminators around like you were playing on a tabletop—but gives you a timer.
+The first of many attempts to turn the Space Hulk board game into a videogame remains one of the best.
+An innovative freeze-time mechanic lets you transition into turn-based mode where you can move your five space marine terminators around like you're playing on a tabletop—but gives you a timer.
 When it runs out, you have to play in real-time, bouncing between them in first-person and the map to keep your squad alive while genestealers boil out of the walls.
 Manage that for long enough and you earn more freeze-time, and the relief of switching back is intense.

 (You'll need DOSBox to play Space Hulk today and it doesn't like version 0.74 for some reason, so download DOSBox-0.73 (opens in new tab) instead.)

-In the 40K universe faster-than-light travel is made possible by briefly hopping over to a universe next door called Warpspace, where distances are contracted.
+In the 40K universe faster-than-light travel is made possible by briefly hopping over to a universe next door called Warpspace where distances are contracted and time gets squiggly.
 The downside to Warpspace is that it's inhabited by the Ruinous Powers of Chaos, gods who represent and are fueled by the dark urges of mortals.
 Chaos wants to spill out of the Warp into realspace, and when they do you get places like the Eye of Terror, a hellish overlap at the edge of the galaxy.
 Near its edge is the Imperial world Cadia, a bastion that stood firm against multiple excursions led by the forces of Chaos—until the 13th Black Crusade, when Abaddon the Despoiler crashed a gigantic alien starfortress into it.

 6. Dawn of War 2 (2009)